dr-riz/interviews/rogers/README.md

 - While datasets are suffixed by ".csv", they are not plain text ".csv" files.
 - In addition to attribute values, author names are also separate by comma
 - At times, attribute values are missing values e.g. ID, year
+- At times, url is provided in place of citation id.
+We perform no checking on citation id and use it verbatim in output.csv

 Our Domain Knowledge:
 1. A publication with the same exact title and authors cannot be published at two venues in the same year, or any other year for that matter